-As set out in the Stage 4 Report, the development of standards related to GFM converters is a practical outcome that can evolve from all of the research effort that is being undertaken.
+As set out in the Stage 4 Report [2], the development of standards related to GFM converters is a practical outcome that can evolve from all of the research effort that is being undertaken.

 Topic 1-2 was added to the Roadmap for AR-PST Stage 4 (but referred to as Topic 1a) and is thus now in the second year of the anticipated development, optimistically over the next 2 years but perhaps some time longer.
+The development of a standard on GFM converters was not an activity that was identified as a desirable outcome when the original Roadmap, as shown in Figure 1, was developed.

 The development of a Grid Forming Standard relies on the input from a number of Topics of the Roadmap activity as illustrated in Figure 1.